Group of schoolchildren in navy blazers and striped ties sit on a sunny grassy field while an adult man pets fluffy sheep nearby.

 Upper Two had a good start back with a trip to the Eden Project on Wednesday, and despite cooler weather forecasts, pupils arrived to sunshine and stunning views at the Eden Project.
 Divided into tribes, they explored the Rainforest Biome to discover how plants provide shelter, water, food and medicine, and were amazed by the rich biodiversity.
 The Mediterranean biome encouraged independent exploration and sharing of discoveries before the group headed home, tired but with a deeper understanding of the importance of plants.
 A memorable and enriching trip for all.

 And so as I end this week’s newsletter I am heading off to London for the marathon, I am hoping to be back on Monday, but who knows I may still be running!
+(If you are able to donate and haven’t already, please find my sponsorship link here.)
 Thank you to you and your children for the generous sponsorship, the NSPCC are going to be over the moon as I have hit the target and then some, and your words of encouragement on the gate have truly helped me.
 Thank you as well to the wonderful pre-prep pupils who had a sponsored bounce to help raise money; there was a lot of fun, bouncing and bubbles, but sadly staff were not allowed to have a go!

 Have a lovely weekend.